 Through its history, fishing on the Great Lakes has gone through three stages.
 There’s the earliest, tribal fishing stage, the most impactful, commercial fishing stage, and the newest and most lucrative, recreational fishing stage.
 In this part one of the Great Lakes’ fishing history, we’re going to explore the first two stages, and see how they affected the lakes, as well as the people who lived here.

 In part two, we will explore how the recreational fishing industry saved the lakes’ ecosystem and, in turn, brought millions to the region.

 Tribal Fishing on the Great Lakes

 For over a thousand years before European settlers came to the Great Lakes, indigenous tribes employed spearfishing, angling, and netting techniques to hunt fish.
 They hunted for their own sustenance, as well as for inter-tribal trade.
 These were the Algonquian speaking Anishinaabe tribes, such as the Odawa, Saulteaux, Potawatomi, and Ojibwe (Chippewa).

 During those early days, fish were a major part of indigenous people’s diet and culture.
-The natives relied heavily on catching species like Whitefish, Lake Trout, Sturgeon, Walleye, Cisco, and Atlantic Salmon.
+The natives relied heavily on catching species like Whitefish, Lake Trout, Sturgeon, Walleye, Cisco, and Atlantic Salmon (Lake Ontario).
 Even though fishing was a year-round occupation, the native populations targeting them realized that fish were more abundant at certain times than at others.